wbkay71/snowman-meltdown/README.md

 # snowman-meltdown
-small game like hangman - for codio
+small game like hangman - for codio/Masterschool